fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=column2d '@@open-newtab') (the keys in the `dataSource` object) for a column 2D chart.

-Now, go on and explore other 95+ chart types that we've in [FusionCharts]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab') or explore the configuration [attribute]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab') for the charts.
+Now, go on and explore other 95+ chart types that we have in [FusionCharts]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab'), or explore the configuration [attribute]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab') for the charts.

 ## Create your first gauge

-Gauges are powerful tools that can showcase using a radial scale to display data, and a dial is used to indicate the value.
+Gauges are powerful tools that can showcase information using a radial scale to display data, while a dial is used to indicate the value.
 In this section, we will create an **Angular Gauge.**

-To start with, we'll build a simple gauge showcasing Nordstorm's Customer Satisfaction Score as shown below:
+To start with, we'll build a simple gauge showcasing Nordstrom's Customer Satisfaction Score as shown below:

 {% embed_chart getting-started-your-first-widget.js %}

-The thresholds for the above sample has been defined using the following range.
+The thresholds for the above sample have been defined using the following range.

 Range|Color|Hex Code|
 -|-|-